-It’s estimated that in 2018, artificial intelligence created global business value of $1.2 trillion.
+It’s estimated that artificial intelligence creates global business value worth upwards of $3.3 trillion.

-Gartner forecasts that in 2021, that number will rise to $2.9 trillion — contributing 6.2 billion hours of worker-equivalent productivity.
+Forecasts suggest that in 2022, this number will rise to $3.9 trillion — contributing 6.2 billion hours of worker-equivalent productivity.

 Meanwhile, revenue from AI software sales is expected to grow from $10.1 billion in 2018 to $126 billion in 2025.